shafeen/KnowledgeBase/Books/Purple Cow.md

 #### Projections, Profits, and the Purple Cow

-Mas marketing demands mass products.
+Mass marketing demands mass products.
 And mass products beg for mass marketing.
 This equation leads to dangerous catch-22, one with two parts.

 **Part One: Boring Products.** Companies built around mass marketing develop their